Seattle City Council overrides mayor’s veto of plan to spend reserves on COVID-19 relief, then trims plan

 “While Council now acknowledges their original spending was unsustainable … I continue to have concerns,” she said.
 “I believe the City must be honest, transparent and realistic about who we can help and how we actually get money in people’s pockets.”

 Emergency spending is one of several areas where the council and Durkan have clashed recently, Councilmember Andrew Lewis noted.
-The mayor opposed the tax passed last month and police cuts passed Monday.
+The mayor opposed the tax passed last month and police cuts passed Monday; she and police Chief Carmen Best cited conflict with the council Tuesday as Best announced she would abruptly retire after 28 years with the Police Department.

 “I don’t think I am personally shocking anyone from the viewing public or anyone on this council by saying there is very real friction between this virtual second floor and the virtual seventh floor … that is spilling over into everything we are doing,” Lewis said during the meeting Wednesday, referring to the floors at City Hall where the council and mayor usually work.